Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

     her$FileLockRemainedException: Lock file still present!
 C:\DOCUME~1\jsvec\LOCALS
     ~1\Temp\customProfileDir203138\parent.lock

-To resolve this, see the section on `Specifying a Separate Firefox Profile`_
+To resolve this, see the section on `Specifying a Separate Firefox Profile
+<Personalizing the Firefox Profile used in the tests>`_

 Handling HTTPS and Security Popups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~